 Crizotinib (Xalkori)

-Crizotinib is used to treat certain types of non-small cell lung cancer (NSCLC) that has spread to nearby tissues or to other parts of the body.
-It is also used to treat a certain type of anaplastic large cell lymphoma (ALCL) that has returned or is unresponsive to other treatment(s) in certain adults and children 1 year of age and older.
+Crizotinib (brand name – Xalkori)is an FDA-approved treatment for non-small cell lung cancer (NSCLC) that has spread to nearby tissues or other parts of the body.
+It is also used to treat a certain type of anaplastic large cell lymphoma (ALCL) that has returned or is unresponsive to other treatment(s) in adults and children one year of age and older.

 Crizotinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of a certain naturally occurring substance that may be needed to help cancer cells multiply.